 Food additives must be approved by the Food and Drug Administration before they are included in foods, so new additives undergo extensive testing.
 So far, no evidence shows that the levels of additives found in food products increase the risk of cancer.

-Scientific studies have not shown that garlic is effective in reducing the risk of cancer is not yet known.
+Scientific studies have not shown that garlic is effective in reducing the risk of cancer.

 Some studies suggest that lycopene, which is found mainly in tomatoes, may reduce the risk of some cancers, but the evidence is very weak.

-People who eat large amounts of processed meats may be at risk for stomach cancer.
+People who eat large amounts of processed meats may be at risk for stomach and colon and rectal cancers.
 Some investigators attribute this finding to nitrates, which are in luncheon meats, hams, and hot dogs.
 This connection is unproved.
 Eating meats processed by salting or smoking may increase exposure to potential cancer-causing substances.

 Eating meat cooked at high temperatures, for example by grilling or broiling, may introduce cancer-causing chemicals and increase cancer risk.